-If you are approved for tenancy, and your tenancy commences within the next 30 days, your beginning monthly rent will be \$(must be completed by the management) for space number(must be completed by the management).
+If you are approved for tenancy, and your tenancy commences within the next 30 days, your beginning monthly

+2024 CALIFORNIA MOBILEHOME RESIDENCY LAW rent will be \$(must be completed by the management) for space number(must be completed by the management).
 Additional information regarding future rent or fee increases may also be provided.
 In addition to the monthly rent, you will be obligated to pay to the park the following additional fees and charges listed below.
 Other fees or charges may apply depending upon your specific requests.
-Metered utility charges are based on use.

-(Management shall describe the fee or charge and a good faith estimate of each fee or charge.)
+Metered utility charges are (Management shall describe the fee or charge and a good faith estimate of each fee or charge.)
 Some spaces are governed by an ordinance, rule, regulation, or initiative measure that limits or restricts rents in mobilehome parks.
 These laws are commonly known as "rent control."
 Prospective purchasers who do not occupy the mobilehome as their principal residence may be subject to rent levels which are not governed by these laws.
-(Civil Code Section 798.21) Long-term leases specify rent increases during the term of the lease.
-By signing a rental agreement or lease for a term of more than one year, you may be removing your rental space from a local rent control ordinance during the term, or any extension, of the lease if a local rent control ordinance is in effect for the area in which the space is located.
+(Civi Code Section 798.21) Long-term leases specify rent increases during the term of the lease.
+By signing a rental agreement or lease for a term of more than one year, you may be removing your rental space from a local rent contro ordinance during the term, or any extension, of the lease if a local rent control ordinance is in effect for the area in which the space is located.
 A fully executed lease or rental agreement, or a statement signed by the park's management and by you stating that you and the management have agreed to the terms and conditions of a rental agreement, is required to complete the sale or escrow process of the home.
 You have no rights to tenancy without a properly executed lease or agreement or that statement.
-(Civil Code Section 798.75)

-If the management collects a fee or charge from you in order to obtain a financial report or credit rating, the full amount of the fee or charge will be either credited toward your first month's rent or, if you are rejected for any reason, refunded to you.
+(Civil Code Section 798.75) If the management collects a fee or charge from you in order to obtain a financial report or credit rating, the full amount of the fee or charge will be either credited toward your first month's rent or, if you are rejected for any reason, refunded to you.
 However, if you are approved by management, but, for whatever reason, you elect not to purchase the mobilehome, the management may retain the fee to defray its administrative costs.
-(Civil Code Section 798.74)
+(Civil Code Section 798.74) We encourage you to request from management a convert the lease or rental agreement, the nark's rules and